 In past years, some farmers have used sow manure to topdress wheat.
 Just know the nitrogen amount in sow manure will be much lower than swine finishing manure.

 In university research, we have used both manure tankers and drag hoses when topdressing wheat.
 The concern with manure tankers is soil compaction, especially on heavy soils.
-The drag hose seemed to work well wherever it was used.
+The drag hose seemed to work well wherever used.

 The typical application rate for liquid swine finishing manure on wheat is 4,000 gallons per acre.
 Wheat removes 0.49 pounds of P2O5 per bushel harvested.
 When also harvesting the wheat straw, a ton of wheat straw contains between three and four pounds of P2O5.
 So, a 100 bushel wheat crop with one ton of straw also removed would withdraw about 52 pounds of P2O5 per acre.
 This is likely about the same amount of P2O5 as 4,000 gallons of swine finishing manure would contain but review your manure test to make this determination.